Lehigh visits Holy Cross after Batchelder's 22-point game

 Lehigh Mountain Hawks (11-8, 6-2 Patriot) at Holy Cross Crusaders (7-14, 4-4 Patriot)

+The Crusaders are 5-5 in home games.
+Holy Cross averages 12.3 turnovers per game and is 3- when it has fewer turnovers than its opponents.

-The Mountain Hawks are 6-2 in conference games.
-Lehigh averages 71.6 points while outscoring opponents by 1.8 points per game.
+The Mountain Hawks are 6-2 in conference play.
+Lehigh leads the Patriot scoring 15.3 fast break points per game.

 TOP PERFORMERS: Gerrale Gates is averaging 17.4 points, 9.2 rebounds and 1.6 steals for the Crusaders.
-Batchelder is averaging 11.6 points over the last 10 games for Holy Cross.
+Batchelder is averaging 2.8 made 3-pointers over the last 10 games for Holy Cross.

-Evan Taylor is scoring 14.8 points per game and averaging 6.4 rebounds for the Mountain Hawks.
-Keith Higgins Jr. is averaging 2.3 made 3-pointers over the last 10 games for Lehigh.
+Keith Higgins Jr. is shooting 42.3% from beyond the arc with 2.3 made 3-pointers per game for the Mountain Hawks, while averaging 14.3 points.
+Evan Taylor is shooting 45.5% and averaging 14.8 points over the last 10 games for Lehigh.

 LAST 10 GAMES: Crusaders: 4-6, averaging 64.4 points, 27.7 rebounds, 11.8 assists, 5.8 steals and 2.7 blocks per game while shooting 44.4% from the field.
 Their opponents have averaged 68.1 points per game.